BasThomas/basthomas.github.io/_posts/2018-04-29-testability.md

 tags: [programming, swift, testing]
 ---

-I found an inconsistency in our app, which had to do with the color of a certain action's title.
+I found an inconsistency in an app, which had to do with the color of a certain action's title.

 Easy fix, I thought.
 I can fix this without too much work.